5.49 FAQ-834 Does Origin comply with Title 21 CFR Part 11?

 - The time the project was saved.

 To start the audit log, you enable the feature and set up a password.
 The audit log records this information until a user enters the password and disables auditing.
 Note that you can use system variable (@ALOG) to turn on audit log by default for future projects.
 The audit log can be viewed in Origin and copied to other programs as plain text.

-Keywords:data protection, audit log, FDA,password protection, Protecting Origin Projects
+Keywords:data protection, audit log, audit trail, data integrity, FDA,password protection, Protecting Origin Projects